National Intelligence Service (Peru): Fujimori government

 Quiñones Building, where the agency was headquartered.

 In July 1992, the Government of Emergency and National Reconstruction of Alberto Fujimori promulgated Decree Law No. 25635, which specified that the National Intelligence Service (SINA) was the central and governing body of the National Intelligence System, it had a ministerial rank, depended on the President of the Republic and is responsible for producing, integrating, directing, coordinating, controlling and carrying out intelligence and counterintelligence activities required by National Security and Defence.

 During Fujimori's administration, the agency's power expanded, and its de facto chief, Vladimiro Montesinos, used the agency for political purposes.
 Funding for the agency was not supervised by Congress; SIN's budget grew fifty times larger between 1990 and 2000, with the budget being between $96 million and $108 million in the latter year.
 In 2000, La República reported that around 2,300 people were agents of the organisation.
 Montesinos used the agency to gather and control all information within Peru.
 Wiretapping was common by SIN agents under Montesinos.
 Surveillance cameras were placed at the Legislative Palace, the Palace of Justice, the Government Palace, Jorge Chávez International Airport, at brothels visited by politicians and in other locations throughout Lima, all being personally reviewed by Montesinos.

-Under Montesinos, the agency was surrounded by a halo of mystery, as it was considered the main responsible for cases of torture, murders, kidnappings and acts of repression against opponents of Fujimori's government.
+Under Montesinos, the agency was surrounded by a halo of mystery, as it was considered the main body responsible for cases of torture, murders, kidnappings and acts of repression against opponents of Fujimori's government.
 Former employees of the headquarters of the Peruvian Army, known locally as "The little Pentagon", reported that a sub-basement existed where political opponents were imprisoned, tortured and killed.
 According to them, those killed were cremated in an incinerator and a smell of burnt hair was present within the facility.
 By 1998, the group was alleged to be related to the Colina Group.
 For that, 45 days were offered to proceed with the complete deactivation by Marcial Rubio.

 The service was deactivated by President Alberto Fujimori in October 2000, under pressure from the Organization of American States.
 This was after Montesinos was discovered paying bribes to important figures in politics, the arts and the military.
 These activities were financed with public resources and apparently with other types of sources of dubious origin.
 For this reason, and due to the scandalous budget irregularities, the General Comptroller's Office carried out a control action, the result of which has been used by the Judiciary in almost all processes that are linked to the SIN's budget management.
 After its deactivation, the service continued to be limitedly operated in 2001 by a decree law that financed it.
 Law No. 27479 of June 5 ultimately created the National Intelligence Council (Consejo Nacional de Inteligencia, CNI) and the National Directorate of Strategic Intelligence (Dirección Nacional de Inteligencia Estratégica, DINIE), themselves dissolved through Law No. 28664, which created the National Intelligence System (Sistema de Inteligencia Nacional, SINA) and the National Directorate of Intelligence (Dirección Nacional de Inteligencia, DINI).